alfiogn/FantaStat/README.md

 Note: if it crashes, it might be a problem of the browser or internet connection.
 Try to rerun the app.

+Advice: once the dashboard is open, click the `BACKUP CHANGES` button; once the pickle database is created, you can convert it to `.csv` and modify it using excel instead of modifying it directly from the dashboard.

 ## The data

 It downloads all the necessary data, scraping them from the internet: